phonemica/tileserver/tilesets/README.md

-directory for tilesets to keep them separate from other server content
+directory for tilesets to keep them separate from other app content

-ignored by git